DIY Diary: Basement Remodel

 We found a babysitter and a drywaller. $500 later, Neil saved himself about a month of Sundays.

 Next, Neil and his brother installed sub-floor that improves the comfort while also protecting the carpet from water damage.
 Then they installed doors and trim, following by priming, painting, and more painting.
 Neil said he never wants to paint anything Accessible Beige again.
-This is unfortunate because I’m terrible with color and just want to paint everything this shade.
 Carpet went in mid-August.
 We’ve furnished it with Facebook Marketplace furniture, and decorating is up next.

 The total project cost around $12,000.
 Thanks, stimulus checks!
 While that is A LOT of money, it’s by far the cheapest way to increase the size our house by 50%.
 Neil and his brother did a very nice job.
 Whereas before our “rec” area was painted cinder blocks and thin carpet on the cement in an awkward long rectangle, we now have a fully insulated, fully finished, comfortable space.
 This should be a perk whenever we do sell our house.
 (Although it might need to be entirely remodeled by the time the kids are done with it!

 More importantly, it will make our home more useful and useable.
 The day after carpet was installed, Neil moved his office out of our bedroom.
 Thank God!
-The following week, my son’s birthday sleepover had 800 square feet to run around, and I could shut the door at the top of the stairs!
+The following week, my son’s friends at his birthday sleepover had 800 square feet to run around!
 My friends and I also retreated down there when the bugs were getting bad while hanging out outside last week.
 The kids love playing board games, Pop a Shot, laser tag, and video games downstairs.
 And blaring KidzBop.

 This was by far the most expensive home project we’ve ever done, mainly because the sheer size of the room.
 It’s been the perfect meeting spot for the intermediate-grades Bible study we started this fall.
 Soon we’ll have an art night where they can make some art for the walls!
 (Plus some to take home with them.)
 I’m also holding a women’s dance class next week 🙂